edgexfoundry/edgex-docs/docs_src/walk-through/Ch-WalkthroughCommands.md

 command will respond with a `Could not get a response` error.
-However, checking the logging output will prove that the core command micro service did receive the request and attempted to call on the non-existent device service (at the address provided for the device - defined in the `Protocol` area - earlier in this walkthrough) to issue the actuating command.
+However, checking the logging output will prove that the core command micro service did receive the request and attempted to call on the non-existent device service (at the address provided for the device service - defined earlier in this walkthrough) to issue the actuating command.
 To see the core command service log issue the following Docker command :

 ``` shell
 docker logs edgex-core-command